IBS-International-Business-School/skib353_24a-group-research-project-report-skib353-template-2/GROUP RESEARCH PROJECT REPORT.md

 ![Average Crypto Allocation by Age Group](images/crypto_allocation.png)

 ## Discussion

+Given the following null hypothesis:
+H₀: There is no significant relationship between age and risk tolerance, nor between age and the likelihood of allocating funds to high-risk assets such as cryptocurrencies.

 One of the aims of this research was to compare our findings with pre-existing literature.
 However, it soon became apparent that past studies on the subject, particularly on the behavioral aspects of investors, labeled as ‘investor’ those entities that were either financial institutions or high-net-worth individuals, - the traditional market makers and movers.
 Our survey, on the other hand, targeted exclusively the so-called ‘retail investors’, individuals who may lack market influence on their own, but are a significant player as an aggregate.

 Some biases included the number respondents predominantly falling between the range of ages 28-36, very few being younger than 22.
 Additionally, there may have also been some cultural misunderstandings regarding the questions related to income in HUF.
 Other background data, mainly related to marital status, education, etc., was evenly distributed amongst the respondents.
 This made data analysis fairer.